Compare two cars

 Verdict

 Alfa Romeo appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Italian car offers significantly better overall protection, taking the lead here.
-From there things take a different direction, with Chrysler offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Chrysler being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
-I believe that, when we take all into account, we have only one winner here - the Chrysler.
+It's not difficult to say then that if I'd need to make a choice, it would definitely be the Chrysler.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
 I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.